PyMoDAQ/PyMoDAQ/docs/src/data_management/saving_loading_data.rst

 For instance, the data type, shape but also some more complex info such as all the settings related to a module or an instrument plugin.
 This gives a unique file containing both data and metadata.

-Python wrappers around the HDF5 library (hdf5 backends) are available, such as h5py or pytables (default one used by PyMoDAQ).
+Python wrappers around the HDF5 library (hdf5 backends) are available, such as h5py or pytables.
+The default backend is configurable (see the ``hdf5_backend`` entry in the configuration).
 For an even easier use, PyMoDAQ also has a dedicated object allowing a transparent use of any hdf5 backend: :ref:`H5BackendClassDescr`.
 It also has an object used for saving data: :ref:`H5SaverClassDescr` and browsing data: :ref:`H5Browser_module`.
+When using the h5py backend, SWMR (Single Writer Multiple Reader) mode can be enabled to allow concurrent reading of a file while a scan is writing to it.

 These low level objects allow to interact with PyMoDAQ's data and hdf5 file but because displaying and loading correctly data need a specific layout and metadata in the hdf5 file, higher level objects should be systematically